wavii/listy-django-cache/README.md

     # Get the users I follow
     Follow.cache.get(follower=me)

+    # Get whether I follow you
+    Follow.cache.get(follower=me, follower=you)

 Arguments to CachingManager:

-* caches -- a list of tuples describing the fields that should be keys into the cache
+* `caches` -- a list of tuples describing the fields that should be keys into the cache
-* soft_delete_field -- the name of the delete field that can be used to delete objects without actually removing them from the database if this feature is supported by the model (default None)
+* `soft_delete_field` -- the name of the delete field that can be used to delete objects without actually removing them from the database if this feature is supported by the model (default None)
-* deleted_timestamp_field -- the name of the field which should be set to a datetime when deleting an object (default None)
+* `deleted_timestamp_field` -- the name of the field which should be set to a datetime when deleting an object (default None)
-* enabled_field -- the name of the field which defines whether an object is enabled or not, this is treated like a delete that cannot be undone under normal circumstances (default None)
+* `enabled_field` -- the name of the field which defines whether an object is enabled or not, this is treated like a delete that cannot be undone under normal circumstances (default None)
-* timestamp_field -- the name of the field that hold the timestamp to be used for the counters (default None)
+* `timestamp_field` -- the name of the field that hold the timestamp to be used for the counters (default None)
-* disable_cache -- turn off caching, can be used for debugging (default False)
+* `disable_cache` -- turn off caching, can be used for debugging (default False)
-* address -- a function that returns the address of the memcache (default 127.0.0.1:11211)
+* `address` -- a function that returns the address of the memcache (default 127.0.0.1:11211)
-* filter_out_soft_deletes -- treat soft deletes as true deletes, filter them out when returning lists (default True)
+* `filter_out_soft_deletes` -- treat soft deletes as true deletes, filter them out when returning lists (default True)

 The list of tuples defined by the caches argument is the heart of this caching mechanism.
 Through it we define what lists of objects we want